janeding/mrc_simple_filter/doc/doc_combine_mrc.md

 combine_mrc
 ===========
 **combine_mrc** is a program for combining two volumetric images (i.e. tomograms, both of identical size) into one image/tomogram, using a combination of addition, multiplication, and thresholding operations.
 These features can be used perform binary operations between two images which are similar to "**and**" and "**or**" operations.  ("**not**" operations are also possible.
 See below.)
-As with the "filter_gauss" and "filter_dog" programs, you can also use the "-mask" argument to restrict the operation to certain voxels from the image.
+As with the "filter_mrc" program, you can also use the "-mask" argument to restrict the operation to certain voxels from the image.
-*(A detailed description of the threshold and rescaling functions used in this step are provided at the end of the the "doc_filter_gauss.md" file.)*
+*(A detailed description of the threshold and rescaling functions used in this step are provided at the end of the the "doc_filter_mrc.md" file.)*
-Detailed documentation for this program is located in in the "*doc/*" subdirectory.

 ### Clipping the output range
 *Note:*  After adding or multiplying the voxel brightnesses, the brightness of each resulting voxel is automatically clipped between 0 and 1, *before* saving the result to a file.